numtide/system-manager/documentation/docs/reference-guide.md

     };
 }
 ```

-[TODO - move this to a different section]

 Remember, however, the flake shows what the system looks like *after* System Manager runs.
 That means these changes won't affect the first run of System Manager, which in this case is likely through a script.
 As such, the first time you run System Manager, you'll still need the `--accept-flake-config` flag.
 Then on subsequent runs you don't need the `--accept-flake-config flag`.